-From Rakotzbrücke to Potsdam and Dresden, I’ve rounded up some of the best day trips from Berlin for next time you’re in the capital city!
+From walking over Rakotzbrücke Bridge to exploring Potsdam, these are some of the best day trips from Berlin for your next trip to Germany!

-But with tons of cool day trips from Berlin on offer, I also think getting out of the city can be just as good.
+But with loads of cool day trips from Berlin on offer, it’s also a great idea getting out of the city and seeing some more of Germany.
 Getting a taste of other towns like Potsdam and Dresden is a sometimes welcome break from Berlin’s edgy culture and gritty character.

-These places can all be reached within a few hours, so they are proper day trips.
-You can be back in Berlin in time for dinner in Kreuzberg and a night out at the techno clubs, no problem!
-Plus, they’re a great way to see a bit more of Germany if you’re on a whistle-stop tour of the country.
+These places can all be reached within a few hours of Berlin, so they are proper day trips.
+You can be back in Berlin in time for dinner in Kreuzberg and a night out at the techno clubs, no problem.

 If you’re looking for a guide to Berlin, then make sure you check out my post ‘2 Days in Berlin‘.
 It should have you covered for all situations!